-While there are many factors that can affect a cow’s gut health – such as diet, a cow’s disposition and physiological environment, or the use of probiotics and/or prebiotics – the addition of DFMs can help maintain a balanced gut.
+While there are many factors that can affect a cow’s gut health – such as diet, a cow’s disposition and physical environment, or the use of probiotics and/or prebiotics – the addition of DFMs can help maintain a balanced gut.

 DFMs can also have beneficial effects in the rumen, particularly in helping prevent rumen acidosis.
 Research shows lactate-producing bacteria may cause microorganisms in the rumen to adapt to the presence of lactic acid, which can help limit acidosis in high-concentrate-fed animals.1,2

 Not only do certain bacterial strains promote a healthy gut, but live yeast cells can also improve productivity in lactating and growing animals.
 Yeast has the potential to alter the rumen’s fermentation process and help other healthy rumen populations grow, thus acting as a type of prebiotic.1